gundalasudheer/Kubernetes/README.md

    b. replication controller:
     This will monitor the replicasets and always matchs the actual state to desired state.

+5. If you setup the cluster hardway then you need to download the binaries and extract it and run it as a service.
+   In the kube-controller-manager.service file we will specify what are the controllers need to be enabled (by default all the controllers are enabled) under the --controllers parameter.
+Also we can specify the details like --node-monitor-period , --node-moitor-grace-period , --pod-eviction-timeout etc here.
+   /etc/systemd/system/kube-controller-manager.service is where the nonkubeadm setups will store the service file.
+6. If we set up the cluster using the kubeadm then the Kube-controller-manager is deployed as a pod. we can see the details of the pod under /etc/kubernetes/manifests/ location.

 Cloud Controller Manager:
 1. Cloud controller manager acts as a bridge between the cloud platform APIs and the kubernetes cluster.
 2. It allows kubernets cluster to provision cloud resources like load balancers, storage volumes, instances, IAM etc.